ddrake/coeus-ngsolve/README.md

 Open `install_ngsolve_serial` in an editor to make sure the cmake command is to your liking.
 The Pardiso sparse solver is recommended, but does not appear to be available on Gaia.
 On Gaia, UMFPack should be enabled instead.

-run `install_ngsolve_serial` to install the latest version of Netgen/Ngsolve for serial processing.
+run `install_ngsolve_serial` to install Netgen/Ngsolve for most purposes.

 To test the install, first do
 `module load ngsolve/serial`